lgic-project/FB/README.md

-# login,signup with jwt, joi and rest api
+# login,signup with jwt, joi and rest api for User and Admin
 # Fooditem crud operation
 # order and status update CRUD operation
 # cart crud operation
-# State management using Redux